czetsuyatech/commons-web-exception/README.md

 ## Usage

-There are several class that we need to define in order to setup and use this library.
+There are several classes that we need to define in order to setup and use this library.

 But before we do that it's important to know the prefixes that this project is using in defining exceptions.